Skip to primary navigation Skip to content Skip to footer

 Day Octopus

-Though they only see black and white, they rapidly focus their eyes at different depths taking in light from multiple directions.
+Though they see only black and white, they rapidly focus their eyes at different depths, taking in light from multiple directions.
 Therefore, they may be able to distinguish colors despite being colorblind!

 A 19th Century saying in Hawaiian said: